Departmental Notes

 Astronomy and Astrophysics

-Astronomy courses at Queen’s are offered by the Department of Physics, Engineering Physics, and Astronomy, which has a research group active in astronomy and astrophysics.
+Astronomy courses at Queen’s are offered by the Department of Physics, Engineering Physics, and Astronomy, which has strong research groups active in astronomy, astrophysics and astrophysics.
 Students intending to specialize in astronomy or astrophysics at the graduate level should consider the Astrophysics Specialization Plan.
-Students wishing to include a course in astronomy as an elective should refer to ASTR 101, ASTR 102, and PHYS 216.
+Students wishing to include a course in astronomy as an elective should refer to ASTR 101/3.0, ASTR 102/3.0, and PHYS 216/3.0.

 First Courses in Physics

-PHYS 115 and PHYS 116 are designed for students in the biological and life sciences.
+PHYS 115/3.0 and PHYS 116/3.0 are designed for students in the biological and life sciences.
 4U physics is recommended but not required; neither is a previous or concurrent calculus course, although some 4U or equivalent mathematics is required.
-PHYS 118 has similar content to PHYS 115 and PHYS 116, but has no lab component and is offered online only.

 Ancillary Fees